 Visuals are SEO gold — as long as they’re optimized and do their job.
 But which images keep people around on your site?

-SEO tests for images helps you avoid easy mistakes and land on the most relatable pictures.
+SEO tests for images help you avoid easy mistakes and land on the most relatable pictures.
 It can pinpoint what size, sharpness, placement, and central focus your visitors prefer.

 For example, using a picture featuring a person tends to bring positive results like higher conversion rates.
 It’s helpful to step into someone else’s shoes, even if it’s just a basic photo.